miyako/4d-plugin-screen-capture/README.md

 in order to call [D3D11CreateDevice](https://learn.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-d3d11createdevice) with the  `D3D11_CREATE_DEVICE_DEBUG` flag.
 This is not mandatory for using the plugin.

+#### Mac

+[CGWindowListCreateImage](https://developer.apple.com/documentation/coregraphics/1454852-cgwindowlistcreateimage?preferredLanguage=occ) is used with `CGRectNull` to capture a window.

+The shadow is ignored (`kCGWindowImageBoundsIgnoreFraming`).

+For the screen, the `kCGNullWindowID` and `kCGWindowListOptionOnScreenOnly` is used.

 ## Syntax

 ```4d